In 2011, Marc Andreessen famously wrote a post entitled, Why Software Is Eating the World.

 AIs make the evaluation and purchasing experience easier for both consumers and for B2B buyers.
 Buyers are able to make more informed decisions.

 As with other business software, capabilities that were once only available to enterprises are now available to SMBs.
-Notably, both Amazon and Google developed AI-powered marketing applications for internal use that they have turned around and are now selling to businesses of all sizes.
+Notably, both Amazon and Google developed AI-powered marketing applications for internal use that they have turned around and are now selling to businesses of all sizes and across industries.

-What are some of the ways that AI is starting to eat the digital marketing world?
+What are some of the ways that AI is eating the digital marketing world?

 Below is a categorized listing, some with examples of tools from AI vendors.
 A number of these are tried and true.
-A few are more on the conceptual end of the spectrum.
+A few are more conceptual.

 Note: We’ll use AI as an umbrella term to cover a number of its methodologies — machine learning, deep learning, computer vision, and natural language processing.